etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

 - `connection_id` (String) The universally unique identifier for the source.
 Requires replacement if changed. ; Not Null
-- `entity` (String) The Impact Radius entity, spelled the same way as in the UI.
+- `entity` (String) The Impact entity, spelled the same way as in the UI.
 Requires replacement if changed. ; Not Null
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `type` (String) Not Null; must be one of ["IMPACT_RADIUS"]